Help for refugees

 Witney Refugee Action

 Most charities say they prefer a financial donation so they can target aid to where it is needed.
-The list below is not exhaustive, but a sample of the many national appeals that have been launched.
+The list below is a sample of the many national appeals that have been launched:

 - British Red Cross Syria Crisis Appeal